-The Best Available Retrofit Technology (BART) requirement of Section 169A of the Clean Air Act (42 U.S.C.\$7491(b)(2)(A)) and implementing rules (40 C.F.R.
-Part 51, Appendix Y) are intended to reduce visibility impairing pollutants emitted from existing stationary sources which were grandfathered from the New Source Review (NSR) requirements of the Clean Air Act.
-The visibility impairing pollutants are defined by the USEPA as sulfur dioxide (SO2), oxides of nitrogen (NO_x) and particles with an aerodynamic diameter less than or equal to 10 and 2.5 μm (i.e., PM10 and PM{2.5}, respectively).40 The BART requirements apply to existing facilities having any of 26 types of stationary sources which began operation between August 7, 1962 and August 7, 1977, with a cumulative potential to emit 250 tons per year or more of any single visibility impairing pollutant and may reasonably be anticipated to cause or contribute to any visibility impairment in a Class I area.
-Once the SIP is approved by the USEPA, the BART facility has up to five years to install the appropriate controls and comply with the established emission standards.41 New Jersey plans to set a compliance date by rule, or a case-by-case SIP revision, within the five year timeframe after USEPA approval of its Regional Haze SIP.
+The Best Available Retrofit Technology (BART) requirement of Section 169A of the Clean Air Act (42 U.S.C.§7491(b)(2)(A)) and implementing rules (40 CFR §51.308(e) and 40 CFR §51 Appendix Y) are intended to reduce visibility impairing pollutants emitted from certain existing stationary sources which were grandfathered from the New Source Review (NSR) requirements of the Clean Air Act.
+The Federal Regional Haze Federal Register publications are included in Appendices G-1, G-2 and G-3.
+The visibility impairing pollutants are defined by the USEPA as sulfur dioxide (SO2), oxides of nitrogen (NO_x) and particles with an aerodynamic diameter less than or equal to 10 and 2.5 μ m (i.e., PM10 and PM{2.5}, respectively).36 States are required to undertake three key steps to comply with the BART requirements of the Regional Haze Rule.
+These steps include: